michaelmalick/phd-thesis/2_introduction/intro.md

 # General Introduction

+Demographic rates of exploited marine and anadromous fish populations vary over time and space by orders of magnitude, with 10-fold changes not being unusual.
+Such large spatial and temporal variability in population dynamics creates risks for management agencies, fish stocks, and communities that rely on these fish populations for economic and cultural prosperity.
+For example, abrupt changes in the productivity of an expoited fish stock can have important management and conservation implications if they are not detected quickly because they can mislead managers about the status of a stock or appropriate management actions to take [@Walters1987a; @Vert-pre2013a].
+Fundamental to minimizing these risks is development of a quantitative understanding of the drivers of the observed variability in stock productivity.

-A critical challenge to maintaining viable and productive marine and anadromous fish populations is understanding how environmental stochasticity affects demographic rates of exploited populations.
-Although it is widely recognized that variability in the structure and function of marine ecosystems, is in part, driven by environmental stochasticity, the effects of environmental conditions on higher-trophic-level species has been, and continues to be, debated in fisheries science [@Walters1988a; @Skud1975].
-At the core of the debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.
-For Pacific salmon, at least three lines of evidence suggest that environmental stochasticity is indeed a leading driver of variability in stock productivity.
+It is widely recognized that variability in the structure and function of marine ecosystems, is in part, driven by environmental stochasticity.
+However, the effects of environmental conditions on higher-trophic-level fish species has been, and continues to be, debated in fisheries science [@Walters1988a; @Skud1975].
+At the core of this debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.
+For Pacific salmon, as well as several pelagic and demersal marine fish species, three lines of evidence suggest that environmental stochasticity is indeed a leading driver of variability in stock productivity.
 First, paleo-ecological studies have shown that fish populations experienced large fluctuations in abundance prior to the onset of commercial fishing [@Finney2000; @Rogers2013a].
-Second, within-stock density-dependent effects often explain little of the observed variability in stock productivity [@Peterman1987a; @Szuwalski2015a].
-Finally, shifts in the underlying mean productivity of stocks often coincide with environmental regime shifts [@Anderson1999a; @Chavez2003a].
+Second, within-stock density-dependent effects often explain little of the observed variability in stock productivity [@Peterman1987a; @Szuwalski2015a; @Cury2014].
+Finally, shifts in the underlying mean productivity of stocks often coincide with environmental regime shifts [@Anderson1999a; @Chavez2003a; @Rothschild2000a].

-Although these three lines of evidence provide a first suggestion of the importance of environmental stochasticity, in many cases, separating the effects of fishing and environmental stochasticity on exploited populations may not be possible without extreme management actions [@Walters2004b, pg.
-176-177].
-However, ignoring the effects of environmental stochasticity on fish stock productivity may be costly from an economic, management and ecological perspective.
-For example, ocean temperatures in the Gulf of Maine have been increasing at an unprecedented rate over the past two decades and a failure to account for the effects of this warming on cod stock productivity likely contributed to the collapse of the Gulf of Maine cod fishery [@Pershing2015].
-Thus, avoiding similar undesirable management outcomes in the future will likely require understanding and anticipating how environmental change will impact marine and anadromous fish populations.

-Detecting the effects of environmental stochasticity on fish populations is difficult because fish population abundances are affected by multiple ecological factors including dynamics internal to the population (e.g., density dependent effects), predator-prey interactions, intra- and inter-specific competition, and resource availability [@Ottersen2010a].
+Although these three lines of evidence provide a first suggestion of the importance of environmental stochasticity, detecting the effects of environmental stochasticity on fish populations is difficult because fish population abundances are affected by multiple ecological factors including dynamics internal to the population (e.g., density dependent effects), predator-prey interactions, intra- and inter-specific competition, and resource availability [@Ottersen2010a].
 The effects of environmental stochasticity on these drivers of productivity are not isolated, but instead, changes in environmental conditions can have widespread effects across many drivers.
 For example, changes in ocean temperature may simultaneously influence the distribution of predator populations and the the availability of food resources.
 Furthermore, environmental conditions may also have direct effects on fish populations, for example, by influencing metabolic rates, swimming speeds, and reproduction [CITE].
 Therefore, understanding how environmental change